 When _b0mbshell reaches 200 Chic Points, she will be in the Style Council!

 First of all, Mercik, you look great.
 Second, when I was in middle school, my mom would tell me to suck in my stomach all the time.
 I took it really personally, but I recently realized, about 10 years later, that I walk around with my abs engaged it makes my back feel better and it opens up my hip joints so they aren’t so tight all the time.
 I wish I had listened to what my mom was trying to tell me without taking it personally.
 I’m not saying your family members mean well, maybe they don’t, I have no idea.
-But maybe they doposted about 1 year ago
+But maybe they doposted almost 3 years ago